-Deciding what to study for your post-16 education can be a very difficult choice.
-At Ashmole Academy we have a number of A-level options and for our internal students, Business Studies Level 3 BTEC.
+Deciding what to study for your post-16 education can be a very difficult choice and at Ashmole Academy, we have a number of A-level options.

 Contained within this booklet are the descriptions of all the subjects delivered at Ashmole.
 It is important that you read these descriptions carefully.
 There are a number of questions you should ask yourselves.
 Does the content of the course appeal to you?
 Will the subject choice allow you to study the subject of your choice for Higher Education?
 Would you like to study a subject with an element of coursework?
 Does the combination of subjects chosen work well together?
 Are A-levels the right choice for you?